Sant Antoni de Portmany (municipality)

-Sant Antoni de Portmany (/ca/, San Antonio Abad) is a municipality located on the northwestern coast of Ibiza, one of Spain's Balearic Islands.
-Its municipality center is situated on the Bay of San Antonio and the municipality also includes smaller villages and natural attractions such as cave paintings, coves, and beaches.
+Sant Antoni de Portmany (/ca-ES-IB/, San Antonio Abad) is a municipality located on the northwestern coast of Ibiza, one of Spain's Balearic Islands.
+Its municipality center is situated on the Bay of Sant Antoni and the municipality also includes smaller villages and natural attractions such as cave paintings, coves, and beaches.
 As of 2024, the population stands at 28,884 people.

 Geography and location

 Sant Antoni de Portmany is located on the northwestern coast of the island of Ibiza.
 The municipality shares borders with Sant Josep de sa Talaia, Ibiza Town, and Santa Eulària des Riu.
-While the name is often associated with its main population center, located along the Bay of San Antonio, the municipality also includes a number of quieter inland villages and natural attractions.
+While the name is often associated with its main population center, located along the Bay of Sant Antoni, the municipality also includes a number of quieter inland villages and natural attractions.

-Sant Rafael de Sa Creu is located in the south of the municipality, close to the border with Ibiza Town, and is considered to be one of the first settlements on the island.
-To the north, lies the village of San Mateo de Albarca.
+Sant Rafel de sa Creu is located in the south of the municipality, close to the border with Ibiza Town, and is considered to be one of the first settlements on the island.
+To the north, lies the village of Sant Mateu d'Albarca.
 More to the north is Santa Agnès de Corona, surrounded by almond trees and near a popular hiking trail that leads to the Las Puertas del Cielo viewpoint, offering views of the sea and cliffs.